Paying with plastic is a hard habit to break. That’s an uncomfortable truth everyone reckons with.

 Spending levels, especially those involving credit card purchases, rise and fall with the health of the economy.
 During the decade long bull market following the financial crisis of 2008, consumer confidence surged alongside credit card balances.
 Those with high household debt and no emergency fund, however, faced the most severe financial hardship when the coronavirus pandemic hit in early 2020.

-Going forward, financial professionals offer advice for how to dig out of debt and stay out:
+Going forward, financial professionals offer advice for how to manage credit card debt by digging out of it and preventing it in the first place.

 The Fair Credit Reporting Act (FCRA) requires the three biggest credit-reporting agencies — Experian, TransUnion, and Equifax — to provide consumers with a free credit report annually.
 To get yours, visit the central website the three agencies set up at AnnualCreditReport.com.